 Valuation Techniques

-True Worth of a Company?
+How to Find the True Worth of a Company

 - Market Capitalization: The total market value of a company’s outstanding shares.